kubapeter/portfolio/Coursera Courses/Specializations/Meta Back-End Developer/Programming in Python/Week 2/README.md

 ## Assignments[^1]

 [^1]: Please note that the codes I share here are not the codes submitted in the course for it would be against the [Coursera Honor Code](https://www.coursera.support/s/article/209818863-Coursera-Honor-Code?language=en_US).
-I solve a similar problem with similar techniques, so it cannot be submitted, but covers roughly the same knowledge.
+I solve a similar problems with similar techniques, so they cannot be submitted, but they cover roughly the same scope of knowledge.

 There is one assignment for week 1.